-At the heart of UAT's curricula is a technology-infused campus in Tempe, Arizona.
-The fusion of the traditional academy with the technology-focused curricula creates a distinct, non-exclusionary university in which students learn to value their own uniqueness and the power of technology in education.
+UAT is an ideal environment for technology students who value uniqueness and the power of advancing technology as well as the rigors of a traditional education.
+This fusion of the traditional academy with the technology-focused curricula creates a distinct, non-exclusionary University in which students learn to value their own uniqueness and the power of technology in education.